Financial Planning Process

-The financial planner should clearly explain or document the services to be provided to you and define both his and your responsibilities.
-The planner should explain fully how he will be paid and by whom.
-You and the planner should agree on how long the professional relationship should last and on how decisions will be made.
+The financial planner should clearly explain or document the services to be provided to you and define responsibilities on both sides.
+They should completely explain how the planner will be paid and by whom.
+You and the planner should agree on how long the professional relationship will last, and how decisions will be made.

-The financial planner should analyze your information to assess your current situation and determine what you must do to meet your goals.
-Depending on what services you have asked for, this could include analyzing your assets, liabilities and cash flow, current insurance coverage, investments or tax strategies.
+The financial planner should analyze the information they gather during discovery meetings to assess your current situation and determine what you must do to meet your goals.
+Depending on what services you have asked for, this could include analyzing your assets, liabilities, and cash flow, current insurance coverage, investments, and/or tax strategies.

-4. Developing and presenting financial planning recommendations and/or alternatives.
+Developing and presenting financial planning recommendations and/or alternatives

-The financial planner should offer financial planning recommendations that address your goals, based on the information you provide.
-The planner should go over the recommendations with you to help you understand them so that you can make informed decisions.
-The planner should also listen to your concerns and revise the recommendations as appropriate.
+The financial planner should offer financial planning recommendations that address your goals based on the information you provide.
+The planner should review the recommendations with you to help you better understand them. allowing you to make informed decisions, and following this, listen to your concerns, revising the recommendations as appropriate.

 You and the planner should agree on how the recommendations will be carried out.
-The planner may carry out the recommendations or serve as your "coach," coordinating the whole process with you and other professionals such as attorneys or stockbrokers.
+They may carry out the recommendations or serve as your “coach,” coordinating the entire process with you and other professionals, such as attorneys or stockbrokers.

-You and the planner should agree on who will monitor your progress towards your goals.
-If the planner is in charge of the process, she should report to you periodically to review your situation and adjust the recommendations, if needed, as your life changes.
+You and the planner should agree on who will monitor the progress towards reaching your goals.
+If it has been decided that the planner will oversee the process, they should report to you periodically to review your situation and adjust the recommendations, as needed, as your life changes.